-Bertram Frank (Bert), founder and first curator of Ryedale Folk Museum, noted in his diary on 28 April, 1968: ‘if interest had been aroused three thousand miles away, surely we could do something about an object only three miles away!’
+On 28 April, 1968, Bert noted: ‘if interest had been aroused three thousand miles away, surely we could do something about an object only three miles away!’

-He was referring to a letter from the Conning Museum of Glass in New York enquiring about evidence of the nearby Rosedale Glass House, recently unearthed, literally, in the North York Moors.
+He was referring to a letter from the Conning Museum of Glass in New York.
+They’d sent him an enquiry about evidence of the nearby Rosedale Glass House, recently unearthed, literally, in the North York Moors.

-The exceptionally rare glass works consisted of a huge stone furnace, dating from the sixteenth century, and provided evidence of the secret activities of clandestine glassblowers in the remote moorland site.
+The glassworks were exceptionally rare.
+They took the form of a huge stone furnace, dating from the sixteenth century.
+It provided evidence of the secret activities of clandestine glassblowers in the remote moorland site.
 Before this, nobody in the area had any idea that the North York Moors had been a base for illegal glassmaking.
 It was an exciting discovery.

 An excavation underway

-The furnace was – ‘of course’, added Bert – located by the Hutton-le-Hole photographer, esteemed archaeologist and local postman, Raymond Hayes.
+Bert noted in his diary that the furnace was, ‘of course’, located by Raymond Hayes.
+Raymond was the Hutton-le-Hole photographer, esteemed archaeologist and local postman beloved by many.
 According to his friends, Raymond spent much of his spare time ‘roaming’ the Moors, looking for evidence of human activity.

-Raymond’s interest in archaeology developed as a schoolboy in York, where he spent time admiring the city walls and frequenting the Yorkshire Museum.
-However, he came to a career in archaeology by an unusual route, first as a photographer, taking up the reins of his father’s Daylight Photography Studio that can be seen at the Museum.
+Raymond’s interest in archaeology developed as a schoolboy in York.
+There, he spent time admiring the city walls and visiting the Yorkshire Museum.
+However, Raymond came to a career in archaeology by an unusual route, first as a photographer, taking up the reins of his father’s Daylight Photography Studio that can be seen at the Museum.

-Raymond’s photography skills were particularly useful on archaeological digs but he also became an expert on the archaeology of the region, from the Mesolithic period to recent industrial times, publishing several books of historic importance.
+Raymond’s photography skills were particularly useful on archaeological digs.
+Over time, he also became an expert on the archaeology of the region.
+He published several books of historic importance with his knowledge of the area from the Mesolithic period to recent industrial times.
 By the time work began on the glass furnace, Raymond had already been awarded an MBE for his services to archaeology, receiving it from the Queen Mother in March, 1966.

 Moving the heavy furnace stones

-Today, the furnace still stands at the Museum and is believed to be the only glass furnace of its kind in the country, similar instead to those of the Lorraine style.
+Today, the furnace still stands at the Museum.
+It is believed to be the only glass furnace of its kind in the country, similar instead to those of the Lorraine style.
 Moreover, our furnace casts light on a moorland industry about which little would otherwise be known.

 The Furnace Unearthed

 It is now believed that the Rosedale Glassmakers were Huguenots, most probably fleeing religious persecution.
-On arrival in England, we can only imagine the devastation experienced by these master glassmakers upon discovering that a special licence was required for glass production; these were rarely granted.
+We can only imagine the devastation experienced by these master glassmakers when they arrived in England and discovered that a special licence was required for glass production.
+These were rarely granted.

 An artist’s impression of the glassmakers at work, by Tony Barton

-The glass produced is known as ‘forest glass’ on account of its distinctive green colouring, a result of the ashes of bracken and beechwood involved in the making process.
+The glass produced is known as ‘forest glass’ due to its distinctive green colouring.
+This results from the use of the ashes of bracken and beechwood in the making process.
 For over a decade, between approximately 1570 and 1593, this forest glass from the Rosedale furnace was most probably manufactured by Johannes Coutle, Georgius Rathrome, and Rogerus Romfrey, as indicated by the three new names appearing in local church records.

 Illustration of Forest Glass, by Tony Barton

-However, it remains unclear why the glassmakers eventually left the region, abandoning their furnaces as they did – possibly in haste.
-Several theories have been put forward, including the end of the French Civil War offering the Huguenots religious liberty in their homeland once more.
+It remains unclear why the glassmakers eventually left the region, abandoning their furnaces as they did – possibly in haste.
+Several theories have been put forward.
+It is possible that the end of the French Civil War offered the Huguenots religious liberty in their homeland once more.